West Virginia Center on Climate Change

-The mission of the WVCCC is to help meet these needs by bringing up-to-date, multi-disciplinary scientific and policy expertise into a wide range of civic and community settings in a nonpartisan and constructive way, and to be an informational and leadership resource to the widest possible range of individuals, organizations, and institutions.
-The WVCCC takes an “all of the above” position on climate solutions.
+The mission of the WV3C is to help meet these needs by bringing up-to-date, multi-disciplinary, scientific and policy expertise into a wide range of civic and community settings, in a nonpartisan and constructive way; and to be an informational and leadership resource to a wide range of individuals, organizations, and institutions.
+The Center takes an “all of the above” position on climate solutions.